 - We were very reluctant to visit the mythical Halong Bay in Vietnam, but in front of the catastrophic facts from an ecological point of view (overtourism leading to a massive degradation of the ecosystem) and authorities inaction, we’ve decided to boycott this place.
 Instead, we preferred to visit the mountains around Tam Coc, a site nicknamed the terrestrial Halong Bay and not (yet?!) overexploited for the mass-tourism.

 - Some of my clothes were (very) worn out, despite my (many) attempts to stitch them up on the road.
 I had no choice but to replace them….
 So I searched, asked around, and ended up finding a thrift store in Hong Kong (Green Ladies) to buy second-hand clothes – a gesture that is both ecological and very economical!
 Although it’s less publicized, textile waste would be comparable to food waste – with millions of tons of new clothes destroyed every year.
-Even abroad, we have been able to find an alternative to fast fashion and continue to act in favour of environment!
+Even abroad, we have been able to find an alternative to fast fashion and continue to act in favor of ecology!

 - In November, two offers were made to us to get to the Philippines by boat: the first one by motor boat (it was a yacht delivery for a rich client from the Philippines), the second one with a sailboat (bought by a private individual).
 We did not hesitate a second: we have preferred to be carried by the wind strength, rather than with an engine on.